Quinine Benefits and Dangers for Malaria Treatment and Leg Cramps

 The Malaria Parasite's Life Cycle in the Human Body

 Quinine treatment for malaria can be very helpful but often results in a condition called cinchonism.
-Symptoms of mild cinchonism include headache, nausea, vomiting, abdominal pain, diarrhea, sweating, confusion and dizziness.
-There may also be blurred vision, a rash, tinnitus (ringing in the ears) and the loss of high frequency hearing.
+Symptoms of mild cinchonism include headache, nausea, vomiting, abdominal pain, diarrhea, sweating, confusion, and dizziness.
+A person may also experience blurred vision, a rash, tinnitus (ringing in the ears), and the loss of high-frequency hearing.
 These symptoms disappear once quinine therapy is stopped.

 Quinine also stimulates the release of insulin from the pancreas.
 Insulin is the hormone that triggers blood glucose (or blood sugar) to enter cells.
 Too much insulin causes hypoglycemia, which is an abnormally low level of glucose in the blood.

-Severe cinchonism produces serious effects like heart arrhythmia, blindness, a decreased number of blood platelets, kidney failure, low blood pressure and anaphylactic shock.
-Quinine can also interfere with the action of other drugs that a person is taking.
+Severe cinchonism produces serious effects such as heart arrhythmia, blindness, a decreased number of blood platelets, kidney failure, low blood pressure, and anaphylaxis (a life-threatening and body-wide allergic response).
+Quinine can also interfere with the action of other drugs which a person is taking.

 Malaria can be dangerous for a pregnant woman and for her fetus, so it must be treated.
 If a pregnant woman is given quinine as a treatment, the dose and the woman's response to the medication should be carefully monitored.